 Coriander has a tendency to bolt straight into flower i.e instead of growing leaves, the plant jumps straight to the flowering stage.
 Bolting can occur due to heat, transplantation or insufficient watering.

 However, there are some things that you can do to prolong the leaf production phase.
-Keep the soil moist, and plant the seeds in partial share not too shady as it needs sufficient amount of sun to grow properly.
+Keep the soil moist, and plant the seeds in partial share not too shady as it needs a sufficient amount of sun to grow properly.
 Coriander is an excellent plant for sowing successionally, so sow regularly every 5-6 weeks.

 2. Root Rot